 Healthcare expenditure statistics

-Data extracted in March 2018.
+Data extracted in November 2022.

-Planned article update: June 2019.
+Planned article update: 15 November 2023.

 Statistics on healthcare expenditure and financing may be used to evaluate how a healthcare system responds to the challenge of universal access to quality healthcare, through measuring financial resources within the healthcare sector and the allocation of these resources between healthcare activities (for example, preventive and curative care) or groups of healthcare providers (for example, hospitals and ambulatory centres).